Random walks on $\mathrm{Homeo}(S^1)$: Statements of the results

-The paper is organized as follows: in Section \ref{sec-inv}, we present the core argument of our results: an invariance principle for a general skew-product $\hat{T}$ on a space $\Omega\times S^1$ stating that either there is a phenomenon of contractions, either ``there is something invariant''.
-Applying the principle to the specific case where $\hat{T}$ is associated to a random walk, we obtain Theorem \ref{main}.
-In Section \ref{sec-consequences}, we state various properties for random dynamical systems satisfying a property of contraction.
-In Section \ref{sec-proofs}, we deduce the proofs of the other stated theorems.
+\item in Section \ref{sec-inv} we present the core argument of our results: an invariance principle for a general skew-product $\hat{T}$ on a space $\Omega\times S^1$ stating that either there is a phenomenon of contractions in the dynamics of $\hat{T}$ on the fibres, either ``there is something invariant''.
+Applying the principle to the specific case where $\hat{T}$ is associated to a random walk, we obtain Theorem \ref{main}, and one can hope that it can also be used in non independant contexts.

+\item In Section \ref{sec-consequences}, we state various ergodic properties of the random dynamical systems on compact metric sapces satisfying the property of local contractions.
+(This section can be read indepedently of the others)